isomerpages/moe-westspringpri-P0/_values/CCE Programmes/CCE Framework.md

 ![](/images/CCE1%20(1).png)

 The Department uses various platforms to create authentic learning experiences so that students will be able to put their learning into action for the internalisation of skills and values.

+At West Spring Primary, every student can GROW.
+* G - Grounded in school values
+* R - Rooted to Singapore having a global mindset
+* O - Take Ownership in character development
+* W - Wise in making responsible decisions even in the midst of great influence from the world